patrick-s-young/react-time-textfield/README.md

  />
 ```

-NOTE: onChange, onKeyDown, and onClick props are used internally and are not available.
-Use onBlur callback to receive date object with specified time value.
+NOTE: *onChange*, *onKeyDown*, and *onClick* props are used internally and are not available.
+Use *onBlur* callback to receive date object with specified time value.